|One of the areas of confusion for people

 The 1990s saw an explosion in new systems, many with shifted Reiki energy and new symbols.
 Kathleen Milner's Tera-Mai system included new energies, like Patrick Ziegler's Seichim, and also symbols received by her and her students.
 William Rand, who already had his Centre for Reiki Training style of Reiki, borrowed 9 of these symbols to create a master level training eventually called Karuna Reiki.
 The addition of new symbol energies into Reiki systems began to grow more and more as Spirit seemed to be nudging individuals to awaken their own personal energies.

-For a list of some of the Western schools of Reiki
+For a list of some of the Western schools

 go to Adonea's Reiki pages at